onlabsorg/swan-js/docs/modules/math.md

-numb module
+math module
 ============================================================================

-This module contains functions and constants that operate on the swan Numb data type.
+This module contains mathematical functions and constants.

 Unless specified otherwise, all the functions of this library assume that their parameter is an item (1-d tuple).
 If more that one item is passed